TheAppSolutions-Dev/Documentation/MVP.md

 - passing the instance of the service between modules
 - storing the instance of the service as a property inside `Services` (see `authorizationService` above)

+### Dependencies

+Cocoapods (https://cocoapods.org) is used as a dependency manager.
+Pods shall not be commited to git repository.
+Podfile.lock on the other hand should be commited.

+Versioning in Podfile should be kept up-to-date according to the following logics:
+1. **Start of project** (MVP, version 1.0 etc.): Podfile is version-free, all pods are the latest versions (motivated exceptions are possible).
+2. **Before release**: (reasonable time before sending app to review, e.g. one week): Podfile should contain limiting versions for all pods.
+This is merged into development branch.
+Regression testing before release should be made on the project with versioned Podfile.
+3. **After successful release**: the code together with versioned Podfile should me merged into `master` branch.
+4. **Next sprint/development phase**: the developer can work with Podfile as needed.
+Versions can be removed or kept for all or only specific pods, depending on the situation.
+If several developers work on the same project, they need to discuss the way they work with Podfile during this step.
+5. See step 2.

 ### Other Conventions

 - The project is localized regardless of the number of supported languages.
 Adding a new language is thus a matter of adding 1 .strings file in the future.